 Funding and subsidies may be available for New Zealand and Australian Citizens and Permanent Residents living in New Zealand.
+Prior education achievement will be taken into consideration for funding eligibility

 NOTE: Should the learner not complete the programme by the end of the stated duration or meet the funding requirements, they may be invoiced the price detailed in the Investment Schedule.